Updated: August 12, 2020

 - St. Michael’s Assisted Living, Fountain City, WI: no cases

-- Wellhaven Senior Living, River Falls, WI [independent living and assisted living]: no cases
+- Wellhaven Senior Living, River Falls, WI [independent living and assisted living]: 1 active tenant cases; 1 active staff cases

 Are outdoor visits allowed at your facilities?
 Our Minnesota care communities are allowing outdoor visits with loved ones only.
 This is effective June 24, 2020.
 We will be following the Minnesota Department of Health’s outside visiting guidance.

-Contact our SNF, Kingsway or Hope Residence directly to schedule a visit.
+Contact each care community to schedule your visit.
 Please note: to accommodate numerous visit requests, there are designated days and times for visiting along with a time limit.
 Thank you for your patience and understanding.